 Here are the festivals and events that happen each May in Rome.
 Note that May 1, Labor Day, is a national holiday, so many businesses, including most museums and some restaurants, will be closed.

 May 1 - Labor Day.
-Primo Maggio is a national holiday in Italy, so many Romans either head out of town or stick around for the huge concert in Piazza San Giovanni.
+Primo Maggio is a national holiday in Italy, so many Romans either head out of town or stick around for the huge concert in Piazza San Giovanni, usually starting in the early afternoon and continuing until around midnight.
 There are often protest rallies as well which may cause local transportation disruptions.
+Most sites and museums are closed but you can still walk on Via Appia Antica where a couple of the catacombs are usually open or visit the ancient Roman site of Ostia Antica, a short distance from Rome.
+Of course open-air sites like Piazza Navona and the Trevi Fountain are always open.

 First weekend in May - Open House Roma.
 Guided tours of buildings and architecture studios in Rome.
 Free but reservations required - See Open House Roma.